Space History News

 A San Diego judge dismissed the case last Wednesday.

-Yet Morely's lawyer is not convinced the watch might still not be authentic.
-Richard Van Dyke told the Tribune that he believed the Smithsonian Institution should have documents to identify the watch, which they did or could not provide.
+Morely's lawyer was still not convinced the watch was not authentic.
+Attorney Richard Van Dyke told the Tribune he believed the Smithsonian should have the documents to identify the watch, which they didn't or could not provide.

 "There really is no way for us to know what engravings are supposed to be on this watch," Van Dyke told the Tribune.
 "The custody of our nation's artifacts have been entrusted to the wrong people."

-October 17, 2003 — Stephen Morely, in an interview with The Washington Post, has stated his desire to sell the Omega Speedmaster he claims to have been the watch worn by Buzz Aldrin on the Moon, should the lawsuit he filed for its title be ruled in his favor.
+— Stephen Morely, in an interview with The Washington Post, has said he desires to sell the Omega Speedmaster he claims to have been the watch Buzz Aldrin wore on the moon, should the lawsuit he filed for its title be ruled in his favor.

 "I told them I want to create a win/win/win," told Morely to the Post.